francesc30/Cultural-Ecosystem-Modelling/README.md

 ## Supplementary Data

 This repository includes a GeoPackage of CES images from the Iberian Peninsula, used in the original publication.
+This repository contains six raster layers highlighting areas with high visitation rates but low population density, derived from crowdsourced data.

 ---

 ## Citation

 If you use this tool, please cite it as appropriate (publication pending).
-Your acknowledgment supports ongoing research.
+Your acknowledgement supports ongoing research.

 ---